browserengineering/book/book/scheduling-and-threading.md

 cases when JavaScript doesn't force it to be done otherwise?
 Maybe, but even setting aside this problem there are unfortunately other sources of forced style and layout.
 One example is our current implementation of `click`.
-The first linke of this method forces a layout:
+The first line of this method forces a layout:

 ``` {.python}
 class Tab: